KeyWgh/bridge/README.md

 Transfer a string form of BBO play to a txt form.

-# Using instruction for windows:
+# Usage instruction for Windows:

 1. Log in [BBO](http://www.bridgebase.com)